 \section{The building blocks of a deep neuronal network}

-In the following sub-sections, we recall the major concepts of a Convolutional Neural Network (CNN).
-More especially, we will recall the basic building blocks of a network based on the Yedroudj-Net\footnote{GitHub link on Yedroudj-Net: \url{https://github.com/yedmed/steganalysis_with_CNN_Yedroudj-Net}.} network that was published in 2018\footnote{A second version of Yedroudj-Net should be available in 2019.} \cite{Yedroudj2018_Net}, and which takes up the ideas present in Alex-Net \cite{Krizhevsky2012_Convnet}, as well as ideas present in networks developed for steganalysis including the very first network of Qian {\it et al.} \cite{Qian_2015_Deep}, and networks of Xu-Net \cite{Xu2016a}, and Ye-Net \cite{Ye2017}.
+In the following sub-sections, we look back at the major concepts of a Convolutional Neural Network (CNN).
+But specifically, we will recall the basic building blocks of a network based on the Yedroudj-Net\footnote{GitHub link on Yedroudj-Net: \url{https://github.com/yedmed/steganalysis_with_CNN_Yedroudj-Net}.} network that was published in 2018 \cite{Yedroudj2018_Net} (See Figure \ref{fig:yed-net}), and which takes up the ideas present in Alex-Net \cite{Krizhevsky2012_Convnet}, as well as the concepts present in networks developed for steganalysis including the very first network of Qian {\it et al.} \cite{Qian_2015_Deep}, and networks of Xu-Net \cite{Xu2016a}, and Ye-Net \cite{Ye2017}.